ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code.md

 * You want to use Groove \(script\) style of Jenkinsfile rather then declarative style.
 * You don't want to use PCF as platform as a service \(PaaS\).
 You want to use a container as a service \(CaaS\) layer.

+### Open issues

+There is an open issue: https://issues.jenkins-ci.org/browse/JENKINS-36195 .
+The USER inclusion/exclusion is not working.